 When your boss assigns a task to you, there is often a Curse of Knowlege taking place.
 They may have been in a number of meetings and read many memos on a subject.
 When they talk to you about it they assume you have the same knowledge as them.
 If they're a good boss they will be okay when you point this out.
 But many bosses will get angry and think, "he should know this."

 When you start a new job there is often a Curse of Knowledge.
 Many companies have their own language that will take many months to become familiar with.
-They will use system names you don't know, people names you haven't met and often only the first name.
-They will use acronyms that aren't defined on Google.
+They will use system names you don't know, people names you haven't met, and often only the first name.
+They will use acronyms that aren't defined on a search engine.

 I'm in a meeting and someone uses the term PV which I know is an acronym for Present Value.
 Now I'm not as familiar with this term as I'm familiar with the word "chair."
 I have an idea of what it means.
 This word then causes my brain to miss the next thing that's said and if another of this type of concept is mentioned then I tune out.
 The only thing I can do now is to ignore or write down additional terms I don't understand.